JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 ### For the Linux / Unix geeks, like me, will there be command line utilities or interface?

-Yes, absolutely, this currently exists as much of our team of linux / unix geeks.
+Yes, absolutely, this currently exists as much of our team of Linux / Unix geeks.

 ### Can I interact with Mailpile via XML-RPC?